When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 There are many fun and engaging ways to help boost a reader’s fluency.

-Many of these activities are used in the classroom, but they work equally well at home.
+Many of these activities are used in the classroom but work equally well at home.

 Read Aloud To Your Child

-Read aloud to your child, running your finger along under the words as you say them.
+Run your finger under the words you’re reading as you say them.
 Use plenty of expression and emotion while you are reading.
 This will help draw your child into the story and capture their interest.

-Concentrating on the content of the story will also help your child view the text as a whole and not focus on individual words.
+Concentrating on the story’s content will also help your child view the text as a whole and not focus on individual words.

 Make sure this is a time for reading together and enjoying the story.
-Whether your child is 2 or 10 years old, kids will love hearing you read to them and the uninterrupted time together.
+Whether your child is 2 years old or 10 years old, they will love hearing you read to them and enjoy the uninterrupted time together.

-Do interrupt the flow of the book when:
+Do interrupt the flow of the book when the following happens:

 • Your child asks about a word or the content of the story.

-• There is a natural break in the flow and use this pause to discuss the story with your child.
+• There is a natural break in the flow.
+You can use this pause to discuss the story with your child.
 The end of a chapter is a great time for this.

 • Your child indicates they do not want to read anymore.